NilPointer-Software/bdfd-wiki/src/bdscript/categoryCount.md

 ```
 $categoryCount
 ```
-Returns the category count in the current guild.
+Returns the category count of the current guild.

 ### Example
 ```